smoge/STKPlugins/README.md

 Compilation
 -----------

 To compile this plugins you have to have SuperCollider and Faust installed.
-You will also need the faust2sc programm.
-If your distribution does not provide this programm, install it looking at the /tools folder in the Faust source code.
+You will also need the faust2sc program.
+If your distribution does not provide this program, install it looking at the /tools folder in the Faust source code.

 Edit the build.sh script and make sure `SC_SOURCE_DIR=` is set to your SuperCollider-Source/common folder.
 Also check if `FAUST2SC=` is correctly set.